Acoustic scattering by two fluid confocal prolate spheroids: Introduction

 Seminal studies on spherical and cylindrical shells appeared in the sixties \cite{goodman1962reflection,hickling1964analysis,doolittle1966sound}.
 Today these results are firmly set within {\it the canon} of highly verified acoustic scattering solutions.
 Subsequently many other works have considered them under different conditions \cite{mcnew2009sound,everstine1998acoustic,cummer2008scattering}.

 The prolate and oblate spheroids, whose geometries make them susceptible to many practical acoustical applications, have been object of much interest \cite{spence1951scattering,varadan1982computation,roumeliotis2007acoustic}.
 Some of the special functions resulting from the separation of variables of the wave equation in these coordinate systems (the spheroidal wave functions \cite{morse-feshbach,flammer1957,skud1971}) display in their calculation difficulties greater than those corresponding to the spherical and cylindrical cases (spherical and cylindrical Bessel functions, respectively) which is why they usually require numerical precision beyond the current 64-bit hardware precision \cite{van2004improved,falloon2003theory}.
-The history of its calculation is very prolific, see \cite{van2004improved,falloon2003theory,agd2014} and references therein.
+The history of its calculation is very prolific, see \cite{van2004improved,falloon2003theory,agd2014} and references therein. \azul{ An approach that circumvents the difficulties associated with spheroidal functions is the one based on the Vekua transformation \cite{charalam2002}, which connects the kernels of Laplace and Helmholtz equations, thus providing an analytical solution for the scattering by spheroids without using spheroidal functions.
+However, the numerical implementation of this approach still requires arbitrary precision arithmetic \cite{gergidis2007,gergidis2018}. }

 The exact analytical solution for the fluid spheroid appeared in 1964 \cite{yeh1964}.
 Afterwards, different works dealing with numerical calculations were restricted to: certain particular cases of sound speed or density contrasts \cite{yeh1967,prario2015prolate}, the low frequency regime \cite{burke1968scattering,einspruch1961scattering,yeh1967,furusawa1988prolate,ye1997low,tang2009average} or low eccentricity spheroids \cite{kotsis2008acoustic}.

 A numerical evaluation of the exact solution without any limitation, based on \cite{yeh1964} and using a computational code \cite{agd2014} for spheroidal wave function calculation in arbitrary precision was presented in \cite{gonzalez2016computational}.

 A configuration with two spheroids was addressed in \cite{yeh1969scattering}, where scattering of a plane wave by a rigid prolate spheroid coated with a confocal sheat of penetrable (fluid) acoustic material was obtained.
 A system of multilayered confocal prolate spheroids, the innermost being considered rigid, was developed in \cite{charalambopoulos2001scattering} and then applied to the case of an spheroid coated with a single layer of fluid \cite{charalambopoulos2002scattering}, providing thus a simplified model for a stone located in the human kidney.
 In all these works, the interior spheroid is always considered as an impenetrable one.